ShaunCurtis/Blazr.Grid/readme.md

 # The Blazor Component Registration Pattern

-The *Component Registrstion Pattern* is a recently developed pattern for addressing composite components such as tables and data grids.
+The *Registrstion Pattern* is a recent inovation in Blazor for coding components such as tables and data grids.

-In this article I'll demonstrate how to code this pattern in a simple setting as I can devise.
+In this article I'll demonstrate how to code a table, such as that used in `FetchData` using the pattern.

 The solution uses my *Blazor Base Component Library* which is included in the Repo.